juan837/mini-spotify-angular4/README.md

 # Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

+And Angular 5

 ## Development server